Page Size Checker

 • Use CSS sprites to combine multiple images into one.

-• Leverage browser caching to minimize repeated requests.
+• Leverage browser caching to minimise repeated requests.

 4. Embedded Media Files (Videos, Audio)

-Videos, audio files, and other embedded media can also contribute to large page sizes, especially if they are not optimized or if there are too many of them.
+Videos, audio files, and other embedded media can also contribute to large page sizes, especially if they are not optimised or if there are too many of them.

 Solution: